 The process for online poker in Delaware was rather fast.
 In May 2012, a bill was approved by the House Gaming and Pari-mutuels Committee that would allow for online betting, including sports wagering and other types of gambling.
 The bill, House Bill 333, then passed through the legislature and was signed immediately by Governor Jack Markell; Delaware became the second state in America to legalize online gambling of any kind.
 The Delaware Gaming Competitiveness Act of 2012 authorized the state to operate online gambling games, including video lottery, slots, keno, and table games like poker.
 In addition, parlay wagering and lottery tickets will be available to players, and more games can be added as officials deem necessary.
 To contact legislators in Delaware about any of these issues, click here Know Your Legislators Delaware.

 The Internet gambling options will be available on an intrastate basis in Delaware only, but amendments can be made to make it an interstate process if other states so desire.
-As of August 2012, the three websites - each bearing the name of one of the state's racinos - were in the process of establishing their Internet presence and working out the details of gambling games and Delaware online legal poker sites.
-Regulations are expected to be made public by January 2013, and play could be available later that year.
+As of 2015, the three websites - each bearing the name of one of the state's racinos - were in the process of establishing their Internet presence and working out the details of gambling games and Delaware online legal poker sites.
+Regulations are expected to be made public in the near future, and play could be available within the same year.

 The Delaware Lottery alone contributes hundreds of millions of dollars per year to the State General Fund.
 Since its first year in 1975, more than $3 billion has been raised from the lottery, and it has become one of the largest lottery revenue generators in the United States.
 Millions are also raised each year from taxes on the racetrack casinos in Delaware.
 The new online gambling law is expected to add an additional several million dollars per year, with some of that coming from Delaware online poker.

-There are three land-based casinos operating in Delaware as of August 2012, with the most well-known being Dover Downs Hotel & Casino.
+There are three land-based casinos operating in Delaware, with the most well-known being Dover Downs Hotel & Casino.
 Gaming tax revenue from those three establishments exceeds $225 million annually.